RiiConnect24/IOS-Patcher/README.md

 ![Version Badge](https://img.shields.io/github/release/riiconnect24/ios-patcher.svg?style=flat-square)

 This patcher patches the RSA Key and applies mail patches in IOS31 and IOS80 on the Wii (U) so you can use RiiConnect24 without errors prohibiting you.

+The macOS version of the patcher uses a version of Sharpii available at https://github.com/spotlightishere/sharpii